asimwe1/rust_chatapp/site/guide/4-requests.md

 Any function in the [`form::validate`] module can be called, and other fields of the form can be passed in by using `self.$field` where `$field` is the name of the field in the structure.
-You can also apply more than one validation to a fiel by using multiple attributes.
+You can also apply more than one validation to a field by using multiple attributes.
 For example, the following form validates that the value of the field `confirm` is equal to the value of the field `value` and that it doesn't contain `no`: